teiniker/teiniker-lectures-softwaretesting/debugging/README.md

 **Testing can only show the presents of defects, but never their absence.** (Dijkstra)

-The issue of debugging is to identify the infection chain, to find its root cause (the defect), and to remove the defect.
+The issue of debugging is to **identify the infection chain, to find its root cause (the defect), and to remove the defect**.

 ## From Failures to Fixes